opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 ### The Lucene mechanism

-By default, Lucene assigns a maximum of 250 K documents or 5 segments (whichever is met first) to each slice in a shard.
+By default, Lucene assigns a maximum of 250K documents or 5 segments (whichever is met first) to each slice in a shard.
 For example, consider a shard with 11 segments.
-The first 5 segments have 250 K documents each and the next 6 segments have 20 K documents each.
+The first 5 segments have 250K documents each and the next 6 segments have 20K documents each.
 The first 5 segments will be assigned to one slice each because they each contain the maximum allowed document count for a slice.
 Then the next 5 segments will all be assigned to another single slice because of the maximum allowed segment count for a slice.
 The 11th slice will be assigned to a separate slice.

 ### The max slice count mechanism